codemagic-ci-cd/codemagic-docs/content/partials/code-signing-personal-ios.md

 ---
 ---

-{{<markdown>}}
-#### Creating the App Store Connect API key
+### Automatic vs Manual code signing

+{{<notebox>}}
 Signing iOS applications requires [Apple Developer Program](https://developer.apple.com/programs/enroll/) membership.
-{{</markdown>}}
-{{< include "/partials/app-store-connect-api-key.md" >}}

-{{< include "/partials/code-signing-ios-obtain-certificate.md" >}}

-{{< include "/partials/code-signing-ios-configure-environment-vars.md" >}}

-#### Automatic vs Manual code signing
+{{</notebox>}}

 Signing iOS apps requires a `signing certificate` (App Store **development** or **distribution** certificate in `.p12` format) and a `provisioning profile`.
 In **manual code signing** you save these files as Codemagic `environment variables` and manually reference them in the appropriate build steps.

 In **Automatic code signing**, Codemagic takes care of Certificate and Provisioning profile management for you.
 Based on the `Certificate private key` that you provide, Codemagic will automatically fetch the correct certificate from the App Store or create a new one if necessary.

-#### Automatic code signing
+### Automatic code signing

+When automatic code signing is used, then most up-to-date signing files are obtained directly from Apple during the build time.
+This requires that Codemagic has access to your Apple Developer portal account, which is achieved by using App Store Connect API key.

+#### Creating the App Store Connect API key

+{{< include "/partials/app-store-connect-api-key.md" >}}

+{{< include "/partials/code-signing-ios-obtain-certificate.md" >}}

+{{< include "/partials/code-signing-ios-configure-environment-vars.md" >}}

-To code sign the app, add the following commands in the [`scripts`](../getting-started/yaml#scripts) section of the configuration file, after all the dependencies are installed, right before the build commands.
+Finally, to code sign the app, add the following commands in the [`scripts`](../getting-started/yaml#scripts) section of the configuration file, after all the dependencies are installed, right before the build commands.

 {{< highlight yaml "style=paraiso-dark">}}
     scripts: